 Check out the performance of this ACCC Product Safety recalled Infinity cable after ten months at 90 degrees Celsius in a Test oven.
 Leaving a substantial Fire and electrocution risk to an estimated 40,000 homes and businesses across Australia! http://bit.ly/1SXWR1z http://bit.ly/1SXPtmV www.secure-electrical.com.au Posted by Secure Electrical & Data Services on Friday, August 7, 2015

 Product Performance The type of approved action required to be taken under the recall may need to include the following… Totally remove and replace all cabling if easy access.
 If in an existing dwelling that is not fully accessable, remove and replace any cable in accessible areas for example in roof spaces or under the floor, (unless it is in an appropriate conduit or “tube” for protecting electrical wiring).
 Other measures required are, remove and replace cable installed close to heat sources.
 For the cable left installed in appropriate cable conduit or in inaccessible wall spaces you will need an appropriate electrical safety switch installed for additional protection.
 Ensure the electrical meter box or switchboard has an appropriate warning sticker on it if cable is left installed at the premises.

+There are still thousands of homes across Australia that have faulty Olsen & Infinity electrical cabling installed, despite recalls of all Olsem & Infinity cables announced more than three years ago.
 This dangerous cable could become prematurely brittle and break when placed under stress near heat sources and roof access areas, which may lead to electric shock or a fire if the Australia.
 Recall Info ACCC